Watford Town Hall: Redevelopment

-The town hall remains the headquarters of Watford Borough Council which, in August 2019, initiated a consultation on a rejuvenation plan which could see the area around the town hall being turned into a "cultural hub" and the town hall itself being converted into a hotel.
+In August 2019, Watford Borough Council initiated a public consultation on a rejuvenation plan which could see the area around the town hall being turned into a "cultural hub" and the town hall itself being converted into a hotel.
 The council indicated that, while the rest of the building might be redeveloped, the council chamber and committee rooms would be kept in their current use.